Nitya-l/Nitya-L.github.io/credentials/Presentations&Publications.md

 ### Oral Presentations
 **"Tuning Viscoelasticity in a Hyaluronic Acid-Based Hydrogel System to Investigate Meniscal Cell Mechanotransduction"** Lagadapati, N., Burkey, K., & Robinson, J. <br>
-Rapid-fire oral presentation summarizing the viscoelastic hydorgel project for a broad range of biomaterial-based researchers.
+Rapid-fire oral presentation summarizing the viscoelastic hydrogel project for a broad range of biomaterial-based researchers.

 **"Development of an Aqueous Alternative to the C4 Capture Step"** Lagadapati, N.